open-policy-agent/opa/docs/new/docs/kubernetes/primer.md

 ---
 title: Policy Primer via Examples
-kind: kubernetes
-weight: 2
 ---

 Read this page if you are new to Kubernetes admission control with OPA and want to learn how to write policies for Kubernetes.
 It covers the version that uses kube-mgmt.
 The [OPA Gatekeeper version](https://open-policy-agent.github.io/gatekeeper) has its own docs.